payu-india/CMS-Chatbot/docs/Offerings/reusable-van-integration-neft.md

   * Customizable VAN with specific identifiers
 * Seamless Fund Transfers
   * Easy and efficient fund transfers through NEFT system
-  * Real-time tracking with some delay and reconciliation of payments
+  * Near real-time tracking and reconciliation of payments
-  * Integration with existing ERP or accounting systems using web hooks
+  * Integration with existing ERP or accounting systems using challans and through web hooks
 * Enhanced Security
   * Secure fund transfers with minimal risk of errors or fraud
   * Actual bank account details are not shared
   * Compliance with security protocols and standards
 * Simplified Reconciliation
-  * Easy matching of incoming payments with invoices or PayU ID
+  * Easy matching of incoming payments with invoices of customers
-  * Unique identification for each transaction
+  * Unique identification for each transaction with PayU ID
-  * Automated payment processing capabilities

 ## Benefits

-Here's the table converted to a bulleted list with the Feature column in bold formatting:

-*  **Cost-Effective** - Reduces administrative costs associated with managing multiple accounts
+* **Cost-Effective** - Reduces administrative costs associated with managing multiple accounts manually
 * **Improved Efficiency** - Speeds up payment process and reduces delays in fund allocation
-* **Enhanced Customer Experience** - Hassle-free payment experience with reusable account numbers
+* **Enhanced Customer Experience** - Hassle-free payment experience with reusable account numbers because customer need to add new beneficiary every time
 * **Scalability** - Suitable for businesses of all sizes
 * **Transparency** - Clear visibility into payment flows for better financial management
 * **Error Reduction** - Minimizes errors in payment processing and reconciliation